LavaMoat/ipfs-registry/README.md

 PUT /api/package/:namespace
 ```

-If the package already exists a 409 CONFLICT response is returned.
+If the package already exists or is not ahead of the latest version a 409 CONFLICT response is returned.

 If the address of the publisher has been denied based on the server configuration's `allow` and `deny` sets then a 401 UNAUTHORIZED response is returned.